VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/probability.md

 ---

-Alright, but what about a more complicated situation, one wher you have to make multiple decesions!
+Alright, but what about a more complicated situation, one where you have to make multiple decisions!
 Let's

 | Box       | Box 1 | Box 2 |
 | --------- | ----- | ----- |
 | Red Ball  | 90    | 30    |
 | Blue Ball | 10    | 70    |

-Keeping the numbers simple here, lets say you want to know the probability that the ball you picked was from box1, given that you've already drawn a blue ball.
+Keeping the numbers simple here, let's say you want to know the probability that the ball you picked was from box1, given that you've already drawn a blue ball.
 This is where a Tree diagram comes in handy:

 {{< columns >}}